qpdf/qpdf/manual/cli.rst

 ..
 NOTES

-   See "HOW TO ADD A COMMAND-LINE ARGUMENT" in README-maintainer.
+   See "HOW TO ADD A COMMAND-LINE ARGUMENT" in README-developer.

    This file contains text that is used for help file generation.
    Lines that start with the magic comment ".. help topic x: y"